VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Methodology

-This task naturally unifies many prior settings as special cases: \textit{image-to-video} (when $\mathcal{P}$ contains the first full frame), \textit{video extension} (when $\mathcal{P}$ provides the first video clip), \textit{video inpainting/outpainting} (when $\mathcal{P}$ contains masked regions in video frames), and \textit{interpolation} (when $\mathcal{P}$ specifies keyframes at first and last timestamps).
-By allowing arbitrary spatial masks at arbitrary timestamps, our definition goes strictly beyond these rigid formats, enabling a single framework to address them all.
+while completing all unconditioned regions with plausible content.
+This formulation naturally unifies many prior settings as special cases: \textit{image-to-video} ($\mathcal{P}$ contains one full frame), \textit{interpolation} ($\mathcal{P}$ specifies first and last frames), and \textit{inpainting/outpainting} ($\mathcal{P}$ contains masked regions).
+By allowing arbitrary spatial masks at arbitrary timestamps, it goes strictly beyond these rigid formats.